 When was the last time you thought about smoking or its consequences?
 It’s probably been a while.
-That is the challenge Truth, the non-profit focused on raising awareness of the negative consequences of smoking, is constantly dealing with.
+That’s the challenge that Truth, the non-profit focused on raising awareness of the negative consequences of smoking, is constantly dealing with.

 In an effort to attract attention to the issue, the company launched a campaign titled #Catmegeddon.
-According to a spokesperson at the company, the purpose was to connect smoking to something their audience cares about as much as themselves: their pets.
+According to a spokesperson at the company, the purpose was to connect smoking to something that their audience cares about: their pets.

-65% of U.S. households own a pet, which equates to 79.7 million homes.
+According to American Pet Products Association (APPA), 68% of U.S. households own a pet, which equates to 85 million homes.
 Their objective was to make a cultural impact and change teens’ attitudes about smoking by using the fact that cats whose owners smoke are 2x as likely to get cancer.

-Their strategy included paid tv ads, but mainly focused on “cat-sourcing” original, digital content of famous cats and cat profiles to share awareness of the #catmageddon campaign.
+Although their strategy included paid TV ads, it mainly focused on “cat-sourcing” original, digital content of famous cats to share awareness of their #catmageddon campaign.
 Throughout the course of the campaign there were 18 digital integrations on channels ranging from Vevo and Bustle to IGN and Pandora.

 Okay, so we admit it: we’re fans of the SyFy channel’s cheesy, laugh-at-the-bad-special-effects Sharknado series.
-We’re also fans of great Twitter use, and Sharknado 3: Oh Hell No! deserves the best-in-show award for Twitter interaction with their audience.
+We’re also fans of great Twitter use, and Sharknado deserves the best-in-show award for Twitter interaction with their audience.

 6 – Taco Bell

 Taco Bell’s iconic brand already dominates social media, but now their mobile ordering program boosts brand recognition and helps hungry taco junkies nationwide get their fix, fast.
 They found that almost 70% of their customers wanted to create custom orders, but less than 50% did so because they didn’t want to hold up the line.